prosdev-org/PRosBSD/readme.md

 make
 ```

-In both methods, you will get two images:
+With both methods, you will get two images:

-- one of them `fd.img` _kernel floppy disk image_
+- one of them `fd.img`, which is _a kernel floppy disk image_
-- second is `pros32-v.{PROS32-VERSION}.img` _hard disk bootable image_
+- second is `pros32-v.{PROS32-VERSION}.img`,  _a hard disk bootable image_

 ## Running

-To run PRos32, use x86 hypervisors/emulators such as **QEMU/VMware/Virtualbox**.
+To run PRos32, use an x86 hypervisors/emulators such as **QEMU/VMware/Virtualbox**.

-Here is an example command for running in QEMU
+Here is an example of a command to run in QEMU

 ```bash
 qemu-system-i386 -drive file=pros32-v.{PROS32-VERSION}.img,format=raw,if=ide,index=0